wilfreud/anything-as-database/README.md

-# anything-as-database
+# Anything as a database

-Proving (to myself) that anything can be turned into a database if you use it wrong enough.
+I believe it is clear enough...